iluwatar/java-design-patterns/composite-entity/README.md

 ---
-title: "Composite Entity Design Pattern in Java: Simplifying Enterprise Applications"
+title: "Composite Entity Pattern in Java: Streamlining Persistent Object Management"
+shortTitle: Composite Entity
 description: "Learn about the Composite Entity design pattern in Java, a structural pattern used to manage interrelated persistent objects as a single entity.
 Ideal for enterprise applications and EJB, this pattern simplifies complex data structures and client interactions."
 category: Structural
 language: en